SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 ### Prerequisites

-Before setting up {{< product-c8y-iot >}} DataHub Edge as appliance, you must check the following prerequisites:
+Before setting up {{< product-c8y-iot >}} DataHub Edge as an appliance, you must check the following prerequisites:

 | Item | Details |
 | -----   | -----   |